-Structurally deficient bridges are safe, however, they have components in poor condition due to deterioration.
+Poor condition bridges are safe, however, they have components that are deteriorating.
 They require significant maintenance to remain in service and might require limits on vehicle weights.
-To fully address the issues on a structurally deficient bridge, extensive rehabilitation or replacement is usually required.
+To fully address the issues on a poor condition bridge, extensive rehabilitation or replacement is usually required.

-- For NCDOT to repair or rehabilitate all deficient bridges, it would cost more than $3.8 billion.
+- For NCDOT to replace all poor condition bridges, it would cost more than $4 billion.

 NCDOT follows National Bridge Inspection Standards and ensures each bridge is inspected at least every two years.